There is an active prayer life at St Anthony's for all pupils of all ages.

 Pupils learn and say daily prayers and regularly pray a Morning Offering, Grace Before Meals, Grace after Meals and Evening Offering.

-As pupils progress across the school they learn a wider range of traditional prayers that they are introduced to at age appropriate times, in line with Diocese expectations.
+As pupils progress across the Academy they learn a wider range of traditional prayers that they are introduced to at age appropriate times, in line with Diocese expectations.
 For example, Reception pupils are expected to know how to make the Sign of the Cross, the Our Father and the Hail Mary as well as the 4 daily prayers.
 By Y6 pupils are learning the Prayer to the Holy Spirit and The Apostles Creed.

 Pupils also use prayer at different times in the liturgical calendar, to reflect upon key events, such as the Stations of the Cross or the Rosary.